I quit my suit-and-tie marketing job at age 27 to pursue the only thing I’d ever really cared about, which was playing music.

 (Which they don’t.
 At least, not usually.)

-A big part of my plan back in 1992 was to generate some income giving instrumental lessons out of my house.
+A big part of my plan when I first went “pro” was to generate some income giving instrumental lessons out of my house.

 The more I did it, though, the less I enjoyed it.